art4829/Music_Player/README.md

-A standard music player written in Kotlin.
+A standard Music Player written in Kotlin.

 Searches the phone storage for tracks.
 Performs basic functions like pause, play, next, previous, shuffle and repeat.